FabioVergani/js-CssSelectorSpecificity/README.md

 # js-CssSelectorSpecificity

 A selector's specificity is calculated as follows:

 https://www.w3.org/TR/CSS21/cascade.html#specificity

+-ignore the universal selector
+-Selectors inside the negation pseudo-class are counted like any other -negation itself does not count as a pseudo-class.
-count 1 if the declaration is from is a 'style' attribute rather than a rule with a selector, 0 otherwise (= a) (In HTML, values of an element's "style" attribute are style sheet rules.
-These rules have no selectors, so a=1, b=0, c=0, and d=0.) count the number of ID attributes in the selector (= b) count the number of other attributes and pseudo-classes in the selector (= c) count the number of element names and pseudo-elements in the selector (= d) The specificity is based only on the form of the selector.
+-count 1 if the declaration is from is a 'style' attribute rather than a rule with a selector, 0 otherwise (= a) -count the number of ID attributes in the selector (= b) -count the number of other attributes and pseudo-classes in the selector (= c) -count the number of element names and pseudo-elements in the selector (= d)

+The specificity is based only on the form of the selector.
 In particular, a selector of the form "[id=p33]" is counted as an attribute selector (a=0, b=0, c=1, d=0), even if the id attribute is defined as an "ID" in the source document's DTD.

-Selectors inside the negation pseudo-class are counted like any other, but the negation itself does not count as a pseudo-class.
+In HTML, values of an element's "style" attribute are style sheet rules.
+These rules have no selectors, so a=1, b=0, c=0, and d=0.

 Concatenating the four numbers a-b-c-d (in a number system with a large base) gives the specificity.